Type your search terms and pause for instant results.

 Shipping prices in the Turks and Caicos tend to be higher than at other regional countries.
 This is largely due to both the shallow depth ports in the Turks and Caicos, and the limited relative quantities of goods being shipped into the country.

-Due to the water depths surrounding local ports, specialty shallow draft vessels must be used, which have limited cargo capacity and higher operating costs.
+Due to the water depths surrounding local ports, specialty shallow draft vessels must be used, which have limited cargo capacity and higher operating costs than typical cargo vessels.

 Consequently, Tropical Shipping, a U.S. based freight line that services the Turks and Caicos, commissioned the Tropic Freedom.
 This 2018 cargo vessel was built in China and has a capacity of 306 TEU, which is substantially greater than the 157 TEU of typical other vessels used locally, such as the Tropic Opal and Tropic Night.